MukitCSTE/UVicSENG360Labs/lab09/index.md

 	./vulp < FILE

 Where file consists of just your input.
-The time command `time <program>` could be useful in your script because it times how long program takes to execute.

 **Question 1:** Describe how you achieved your solution to Part 2.
+Include your `attack.c` inline with this question.

 The vulp program deliberately has a DELAY parameter in order to make your attack easier.
 Once you have succeeded in your attacks, gradually reduce the value of DELAY.